Breakeven Analysis

 The short-run total cost (STC) often increases with output.
 Initially, it rises at a diminishing rate due to the economies of specialization.
 However, as output grows, the curve ascends at an accelerating rate due to the law of diminishing marginal returns to labor.

 Total fixed cost (TFC) determines the vertical intercept of the STC curve.
-When there’s more fixed input, the total fixed cost (TFC) is higher.
-However, this also means that the firm’s production capacity increases.
+When there’s more fixed input, the total fixed cost (TFC) is higher, but the firm’s production capacity also increases.

 Economies and Diseconomies of Scale

-When a firm enhances its output by increasing all of its inputs, it is said to be scaling up production.
-Economies of scale come into play when the firm experiences a decrease in the cost per unit of production as it expands its output.
+Economies of scale come into play when the firm experiences a decrease in the cost per unit of production as it increases its output.

 In the case of economies of scale, LRAC has a negative slope.
-Consider the following graph with SATC for each level of capital input (levels 1,2,3 and 4) in the case of economies of scale.
+Consider the following graph with SATC for each level of capital input (levels 1,2,3 and 4) and the negatively sloped LRAC cost depicting economies of scale.

 The following factors can lead to economies of scale:

-• Achieving economies of scale through increasing returns to scale means the production process yields output increases proportionately larger than the increase in inputs.
+• Achieving economies of scale through increasing returns to scale, i.e., the production process allows increases in output that are larger than the increase in inputs.

-• Implementing a division of labor and management to allow workers to specialize in specific tasks, leading to improved job proficiency.
+• Implementing a division of labor and management to allow workers to specialize in specific tasks, leading to improved job efficiency.

 • Enhancing productivity by investing in more expensive and efficient equipment.